zackphilipps/zp-acf-snippets/README.md

 These snippets serve specific purposes.

-`acfcreateoptions` Used in `functions.php`, this snippet will output code that will create an multiple options page in ACF 5\.
+`acfcreateoptions` Used in `functions.php`, this snippet will output code that will create multiple options pages in ACF 5\.
 Code should be edited to reflect Option page names.